You searched for:

 It depends on the mobility of ions in absorbent media (gelatin or blotter), or through a liquid (potentiometric technique which is a device used to make a precise determination of the electromotive force, or maximum output voltage, of a cell or generator by comparing it with a known voltage).

-A sheet of gelatin, prepared to decrease or stop bleeding when applied to a raw surface.
+A sheet of gelatin, prepared to decrease or stop bleeding in surgery: Dr. Hathaway used a gelatin spong during the operation on Virginia'S wrist.

-A preparation made of equal parts of gelatin and glycerin; a firm mass liquefying at gentle heat; it is used as a vehicle for suppositories and urethral bougies.
+A preparation made of equal parts of gelatin and glycerin; a firm mass liquefying at gentle heat: Glycerogelatin is used as a vehicle for suppositories and urethral bougies.